ipdk-io/networking-recipe/docs/apps/lnw/es2k/linux-networking-for-es2k.md

 To enable this feature we have,

-- `Infrap4d`: This process has p4runtime intelligence and acts as a gRPC server.
+- `Infrap4d`: This process includes a p4runtime server.
 Calls TDI front end to program IPU E2100.
 - `ovs-vswitchd`: This process is integrated with p4runtime intelligence and acts as a gRPC client.
 Programs IPU E2100 with control plane configuration and forwarding tables by communicating with gRPC server.
-- `p4rt-ctl`: This python CLI has p4runtime intelligence and acts as a gRPC client.
+- `p4rt-ctl`: This python CLI includes a p4runtime client.
 Programs IPU E2100 with runtime rules by communicating with gRPC server.
 - `Kernel stack`: All underlay related configurations are picked by `kernel monitor` thread via netlink events in `infrap4d` and these are programmed in IPU E2100 by calling TDI front end calls.

 ## Topology